WinXP655/quickchat/README.md

 ## Protocol
 It uses a very simple yet working custom protocol QuickChat/QuickChat Secure (QC/QCS):
 1. Who starts first: Client.
 Server never sends anything until it will be QC handshake.
-2. Client sent handshake in following format: QC:PCNAME\0.
+2. Client sends handshake in following format: QC:PCNAME\0.
-   Replace PCNAME with your computer name or what you want remote side to see.
+   Replace PCNAME with your computer name or what you want remote side to see.\

-   "\0" is required - official backend written on C, meaning you have to follow C rules.
+   "\0" is required - official backend written on C, meaning you have to follow C rules.\

-   If you are using QCS, you need to XOR everything before.
+   If you are using QCS, you need to XOR everything before.\
    First 3 bytes should be exactly "QC:" or XORed version of it.
-Server reject if it is non-QC or at least 1 byte is wrong.
+Server reject if it is non-QC or at least 1 byte is wrong.\
-4. Server send its name in same format.
+3. Server send its name in same format.
-5. Chat starts.
+4. Chat starts.

 It also supports custom ping:
 1. Send "QCPING" or its XORed version to remote side.